 When drawing a landscape plan to determine what goes where in a new landscape layout, landscape designers divide the property into "activity zones."
 In this case, the activity zones will focus on viewing hummingbirds as they feed on nectar.
 A diverse group of plant types serves different functions:

 - Vines: The vine plants selected should be allowed to grow on arbors for the best impact.
 Position the arbor so that you will be able to watch the hummingbirds from a window inside your home.

 - Shrubs: Mass the shrub plants in a border or on a landscaping berm to form sheltered areas.
 Breaking up a large flat expanse is important, not only for visual effect but particularly when trying to attract secretive wildlife.

 - Hanging plants: Sketch a patio into your plan to house the hanging plants selected.
 If your patio will be shaded, use fuchsia hangers, not lantana.
 It is often convenient to combine patios with pergolas or arbors since the latter will give you a place from which to hang your patio's hanging plants.

 - Flower bed and hardscape: Perennial flower beds are the finishing touch, to be implemented at the very end.
 You would want to work on hardscape elements first, such as arbors and patios.
-Next, comes the planting of the larger plants, such as the silk tree and the shrubs.
-It is only after all this heavy work is done that you would want to plant your perennials in beds, or hang up your lantana plants.
+Next comes the planting of the larger plants, such as the silk tree and the shrubs.
+It is only after all this heavy work is done that you would want to plant your annuals or perennials in beds or hang up your lantana plants.
 Otherwise, you unnecessarily expose fragile plants to the risk of damage.